-A Bulging disc is one that has extended outward beyond its normal boundary due to various forms of degeneration.
-Should the disc impinge on the ligaments connecting the vertebrae or on nerves of the spine, pain results.
-A bulging disc may also result when the nucleus populous pushes outward.
-Disc bulges may be asymptomatic, only appearing on a magnetic resonance imaging (MRI) scan.
+A Bulging disk is one that has extended outward beyond its boundary.
+Pain results due to different forms of degeneration.
+Pain results because the disk impinges on nerves of the spine or the ligaments connecting the vertebrae.
+A bulging disc can result if the nucleus pulposus pushes outward.
+Disc bulges only appear on a magnetic resonance imaging (MRI) scan.

 Cause of injury

-Back pain radiating to the legs (lumbar discs).
-Back pain radiating to the shoulders (cervical discs).
-Numbness, tingling or pain in the buttocks, back, upper or lower limb.
+Back pain radiating into the shoulders and legs.
+Numbness, pain or tingling in the back, the buttocks, upper or lower limb.

-More severely bulging disc may in time rupture, causing the inner material to extrude into the spinal canal.
-In less severe cases, rest and ice are generally sufficient to restore pain free mobility to the athlete.
+Severe bulging discs could in time rupture and cause the inner material to extrude into the spinal canal.
+In moderate cases, ice and rest are enough to relieve pain and free mobility for the athlete.

-The good news is that sports & remedial massage can be very beneficial in treating bulging or herniated disc symptoms.
-The type of remedial massage treatment will depend on the severity of the disc issue.
-In summary, the benefits of remedial massage for the treatment of herniated discs are:
+The good thing is that sports massage can be extremely useful in treating bulging or herniated disc symptoms.
+The sort of massage therapy will depend on the seriousness of the disk issue.
+In conclusion, the advantages of therapeutic massage for the treatment of herniated discs are:

-- increased range of motion of the joints; and
+- Increased range of movement of the joints; and

-- the prevention of ongoing disc degeneration by restoring normal pelvic and spinal alignment.
+the prevention of continuing disk degeneration by restoring normal pelvic and spinal alignment.